Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 and a complex submanifold of $\C$-codimension $k-1$.
 These loci parametrize Hodge structures on $\Lambda$ which potentially come from a surface $S$ with $\NS_0(S)\neq 0$, since $\beta\in \NS_0(S)$.\\\\ The family $\mathscr S \to F(Y)$ is generically smooth, so we have a holomorphic period map

-defined away from the singular locus, where $\Gamma\subset O(\Lambda)$ is the monodromy group of the smooth locus. \begin{prop} The period map $j$ is an immersion. \end{prop} \begin{proof} Combine Lemma \ref{immersion} with the infinitesimal Torelli theorem of M. Saito \cite{saito} for deformations of elliptic surfaces. \end{proof} By Proposition ~\ref{adeonly}, singularities in the fibers of $\nu$ are ADE type when $k\leq 4$, so the local monodromy of the smooth family is finite order.
+defined away from the singular locus, where $\Gamma$ is the image of monodromy for the smooth family, which lies in the arithmetic group $O(\Lambda)\subset O(\Lambda_\R)$. \begin{prop} The period map $j$ is an immersion away from the singular locus. \end{prop} \begin{proof} Combine Lemma \ref{immersion} with the infinitesimal Torelli theorem of M. Saito \cite{saito} for deformations of smooth elliptic surfaces. \end{proof} By Proposition ~\ref{adeonly}, singularities in the fibers of $\nu$ are ADE type when $k\leq 4$, so the local monodromy of the smooth family is finite order.
 This allows us to extend $j$ over all of $F(Y)$ on general grounds \cite{schmid}.
 The extension can be understood explicitly in terms of a simultaneous resolution (see Theorem \ref{brieskorn}).
 The period image of a singular surface is the Hodge structure of its minimal resolution.\\\\ The Noether-Lefschetz numbers of the family $\mathscr S\to F(Y)$ are morally the intersections of $j_*[F(Y)]$ with

 However, since $\Gamma$ contains torsion elements, the period space $\Gamma \bs D $ has singularities.
 To compute the topological intersection product we consider instead the smooth analytic stack quotient $[\Gamma \bs D ]$.
 The period map $j$ does not lift to this stack, so in Section \ref{simulres} we construct a stack $\F(Y)$ with coarse space $F(Y)$, admitting a map